influxdata/telegraf/plugins/httpjson/README.md

 The httpjson plugin can collect data from remote URLs which respond with JSON.
 Then it flattens JSON and finds all numeric values, treating them as floats.

-For example, if you have a service called _mycollector_, which has HTTP endpoint for gathering stats http://my.service.com/_stats:
+For example, if you have a service called _mycollector_, which has HTTP endpoint for gathering stats at http://my.service.com/_stats, you would configure the HTTP JSON plugin like this:

 ```
 [[httpjson.services]]